 There are also additional points to consider if you decide to pursue a middleware integration tool:

-A GAP has the following capabilities:
+A low-code automation platform has the following capabilities:

 API integrations connect the different components of your tech stack to make them talk to each other and pass data seamlessly.